gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

 | The tasks below require the creation of definitions to produce the list of values for the bytearray function.
 | The pixels brightness must be between 0 and 9, inclusive, and must be integers.
-| Example ode to limit the values and round to an integer is below.
+| Example code to limit the values and round to an integer is below.
 | **x_val1** is the initial x value.
 | **x** is the x position of a pixel (from 0 to 4)
 | **xstep** is the step size for a gradient.